eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

 implemented Dijkstra's algorithm and ran it over the graph of stars and network connections.

+The `edge` and `graph` classes represent a graph where edges have a cost:

 ```lisp
 (defclass edge ()
   ((start :reader edge-start